-I bid my time thinking and thinking, what lain ahead?
+I bid my time thinking and pondering, what was ahead?
 A faint gleam from the horizon shone, through the obtenebrated clouds that had gradually appeared.
-It was a token sign of the welkin that lain beyond those sombre clouds.
+It was a token sign of the welkin that was, beyond those sombre clouds.

-We were heading toward nowhere it seemed, but the grisly and navigerous graveyard of the doomed ships forlorn of no appertainment.
+We were heading towards nowhere it seemed, except the grisly and navigerous graveyard of the doomed ships forlorn of no appertainment.

-We saw as we floated onward, deserted and empty hulks of former ships and one in particular, with frozen dead bodies of seamen, who perished in their journey so horrifically.
+We saw as we floated onwards, deserted and empty hulks of former ships and one in particular, with frozen dead bodies of seamen, who perished in their journey so horrifically.

 I cannot explain with mere words the description of the horrid image of such a macabre nature we were not aware of.
-The carcasses of animals frozen and floating as well-none of us could had forewist.
+The manifold carcasses of animals frozen and floating as well, none of us could had forewist.

 The engine room was astern and abandoned.
 It was regretful that I was truly compelled to leave behind Captain Barnaby, my herried mentor.
 I knew a man of his stature would have wanted to go down afterwards with his ship.

 Thus, I left him behind on the deck, as we got into the only boat we had.
 There were seven of us, and the capacity was for only six.
 No one had wanted to be left behind, and we had to cramp ourselves tautly.